gclayburg/buildfarm/README.md

 ```
 Note the message here `remote: Scheduled polling of buildfarm1`.
 This means our git push has triggered a build of our buildfarm1 job in Jenkins.
 For our purposes here, the other messages can be ignored.

 So with any luck your project is now building on Jenkins.
 The Jenkinsfile we are using will build a production war file, run all the tests, and create and run a docker image of this app.
 When the build finishes without errors you will find it running at on port 8080 on your Linux docker box - http://jefferson:8080 in my case.
 The build runs the application based on your docker-compose definitions at `src/main/docker/app.yml`.
-Now you can manually inpsect the production app
+Now you can manually inspect the production app.

 Of course, you will probably want to customize what your build does.
 You might want to run some of the tests in parallel or deploy the app to a different server - or maybe somewhere in the cloud.
 Who knows, maybe you need some further downstream integration testing against the running server.